When a health condition makes life difficult, OT is here to help.

 As a potential client, one of the best ways to learn about OT is to check out the occupational therapy professionals in your area.

-You can search directly below or head to our OT Directory for even more guidance on finding an occupational therapy professional in your area.
+You can search directly within the tool below or head to our OT Directory for even more guidance on finding an occupational therapy professional in your area.

 Why is occupational therapy important?